guanhuali1018/okta-login-demo/README.md

-# Intro
+# 🧐Intro

 After following some tutorials for integrating Okta to React app, I created this demo for playing/testing with features of Okta supplied.

 Feel free to use it and welcome any thoughts!

-# How to run this project?
+# 🏃‍♂️How to run this project?

 1. Create .env file in the root and fill it with OKTA application credentials: